Christie Brinkley Shows Off A Surprising Talent No One Saw Coming In ‘DWTS’ Rehearsals

 Brinkley’s followers took to the comments section of her post to ask her if there’s anything she’s not good at doing.
 Others called her “inspiring” and marveled at her endless energy.
 Of course, some fans also wanted to know if her Grammy Award-winning ex-husband taught her how to play.

-While Brinkley didn’t dish on where she learned her musical skills, she previously revealed to Social Life magazine that she and the celebrated singer-songwriter, 70, have remained close after their divorce and have continued bond to their mutual love of music.
+While Brinkley didn’t dish on where she learned her musical skills, she previously revealed to Social Life magazine that she and the celebrated singer-songwriter, 70, have remained close after their divorce and have continued bond over their mutual love of music.

-The couple, who share daughter Alexa Ray Joel, continued to spend holidays together even after their split 15 years ago.
+The couple, who shares daughter Alexa Ray Joel, continues to spend holidays together even after their split 25 years ago.

 “Many years after our divorce, Billy would still come to my house for the Christmas sing-along and play the piano, and all of our friends would come over and sing Christmas carols,” Brinkley told the magazine, per People.
 “Sing-alongs are one of my favorite things to do.
 And you know that’s what makes everybody happy.”